 Poles and the Pier

 Open from 5 a.m. to 11 p.m. in summer, the pier is ADA accessible with 16 fishing stations to accommodate disabled visitors.
 Fishing licenses are included in the cost of admission.
-The pier is a great place to catch some of the Gulf’s most popular species of fish, from king and Spanish mackerel to cobia and pompano.
+The pier is a great place to catch some of the Gulf’s most popular fish species, from king and Spanish mackerel to cobia and pompano.

 The pier is also a great place for a stroll and people-watching for those less interested in fishing.
 The pier’s restaurant, Windjammers, has a menu that will meet everyone’s needs for lunch or dinner.
 You can end day one at Navarre Beach Fishing Pier, which is the region’s premier spot to catch a stunningly beautiful Gulf sunset every evening.
 Learn more at navarrebeachpier.com.